ColtonMoyer/CameraTrapImageClassification/README.md

 input entered for that image.
 Warning messages after closing the app are related to this.
 The remaining script in this session compiles all the .csv files in that directory into a master file and cleans the data.

 2b.
-The second part of the second script is designed to loop through subfolders of the parent directory and pull images of a target species from the classification.
+The second part of the second script (line 208) is designed to loop through subfolders of the parent directory and pull images of a target species from the classification.